 (£5 refundable deposit)

 Hello and welcome to our page.
 Paul and I moved to Helmsdale from Manchester in August 2016, with our son and daughter, to get away from the hussle and bussle of city life.
 Helmsdale was a perfect place to wind down and take life at a calmer pace.
 The village is picturesque with a harbour and meandering river and only 3 minutes away by car.
 The views from the house are breath-taking and look out over the Moray Firth.

 I have a job at the local shop whilst Paul, my partner, continues to develop the land.
-We have 1/2 an acre, surrounded by pine trees, hence the name of the yurt.
+We have 1/2 an acre, surrounded by pine trees, hence the name of the yurt and bunkhouse.
 We have always loved camping and the outdoors and wanted a self-catering business that allowed our guests to experience living under canvas but without the disadvantages and compromises that are associated with camping.
-A yurt was the obvious answer as it not only provides all the luxuries of a home let but with the romantic feel of a Mongolian nomadic dwelling.
+A yurt was the obvious answer as it not only provides all the luxuries of a home-let but with the romantic feel of a Mongolian nomadic dwelling.